Whisky Experience at Home with Once Upon a Whisky

 Nikka Days – Blended Japanese Whisky

-The history of Japanese whisky is strongly intertwined with that of Nikka, which operates Yoichi distillery in Hokkaido and Miyagikyo distillery in Sendai, both of which contribute to the Nikka Days blend.
+The history of Japanese whisky is strongly intertwined with Nikka, which operates the Yoichi distillery in Hokkaido and the Miyagikyo distillery in Sendai, contributing to the Nikka Days blend.

-After working with one of the other men behind Japanese whisky, Shinjiro Torii, who founded the company that we know today as Suntory, he decided to go solo when the two fell apart.
-He moved to Yoichi, (an area full of peat, good agricultural land and abundant water), and established what became Nikka, which is now one of the most well-known brands of Japanese whisky.
+After working with Shinjiro Torii, the other man behind Japanese whisky and the founder of the company we know today as Suntory, he decided to go solo when the two fell apart.
+He moved to Yoichi (an area full of peat, good agricultural land, and abundant water) and established what became Nikka, which is now one of the most well-known brands of Japanese whisky.

-At a production level, there are similarities to Scotch as this is where the main inspiration came from.
+At a production level, Scotch has similarities as this is where the main inspiration came from.

-However, its unique cultural background and the demand for fast pace production have shaped the industry and developed a specific character.
+However, its unique cultural background and the demand for fast-paced production have shaped the industry and developed a specific character.

 For instance, each distillery has to rely on its production as, unlike in Scotland, Japanese companies don’t trade in stock among each other.
 Because of this, distilleries in Japan are a chameleonic breed, and each one is equipped to produce a wide range of styles, from grains to malt, smoky to unpeated, using a variety of fermentation and distillation techniques.